Am I in an Abusive Relationship?

 Share This Post

-In the last twenty years this word has become a common part of our speech.
-But with the commonality of the word, some of the definition has been lost.
+In the last twenty years, this word has become a standard part of our speech.
+But with the commonality of the word, some of the definitions have been lost.
 This blog briefly discusses some of the earmarks of an abusive relationship.
 It is very general and simplistic.
 There’s a lot more to be said, of course, on this subject.

 Why abuse exists

-Abuse is defined generally in a dictionary as a misuse of something – that can be the misuse of power, or the misuse of privilege or the misuse of money.
-People can misuse or abuse their freedoms, or misuse or abuse their role as a respected member of an organization.
+Abuse is generally defined in a dictionary as the misuse of something, which can include the misuse of power, privilege, or money.
+People can misuse or abuse their freedoms or their role as a respected member of an organization.
 They can misuse their education to manipulate others with words or knowledge.
-To understand abuse we have to understand power.
+To understand abuse, we have to understand power.

 The fundamental value that keeps all relationships safe is the value of equality.
 If I see myself as equal to another person, I seldom allow them to abuse me or mistreat me.
-In the same way, if I see someone else as equal to me, I seldom mistreat them.
+In the same way, if I see someone else as equal to me, I rarely mistreat them.
 Why?
-Because I put the same value on them as I do on me.
-I don’t deserve mistreatment and neither do they.
+Because I put the same value on them as I do on myself.
+I don’t deserve mistreatment, and neither do they.
 For abuse to take place, the abuser AND the victim have to see the relationship as an unequal relationship.
-The victim sees themselves as less than, for example, less smart or less capable.
+The victim sees themselves as less than, for example, less intelligent or less capable.
 And the abuser sees themselves as better or greater than or more powerful.

-• Child abuse happens easily because the parent sees themselves greater than the child.
+• Child abuse happens easily because the parent sees themselves as greater than the child.

-• Spousal abuse happens because the man (typically) sees himself stronger or having more authority than the woman..
+• Spousal abuse occurs because the man (typically) sees himself as stronger or having more authority than the woman..

-• Spiritual abuse happens easily because the minister sees himself/herself as more spiritual – hears from God, knows what God expects etc, then the congregants.
+• Spiritual abuse happens easily because the minister sees himself/herself as more spiritual – hears from God, knows what God expects, etc, than the congregants.

-• Workplace abuse happens when the boss sees himself more powerful than the employee for any one of many reasons – perhaps because of his/her ability, experience or the power they have to withdraw a paycheck.
+• Workplace abuse happens when the boss sees himself as more powerful than the employee for any one of many reasons – perhaps because of his/her ability, experience or the power they have to withhold a paycheck.

-Any time we see ourselves has having the upper hand in a relationship, the potential to be an abuser exists.
-And anytime we see ourselves inadequate or weaker in a relationship the potential exists to be abused.
+Any time we see ourselves as having the upper hand in a relationship, the potential to be an abuser exists.
+And anytime we see ourselves as inadequate or weaker in a relationship, the possibility exists of being abused.
 EQUALITY is the KEY.

-The environment of fear – Of all human emotions, fear is probably the greatest emotion that supports abusive behavior.
+The environment of fear – Of all human emotions, fear is probably the greatest emotion that supports abusive behaviour.
 The most fundamental fear is the fear of death.
-If a person believes the abuser or person in authority has the power to take their life, either directly or indirectly, by withholding basic needs then the instinct to survive will allow abuse to continue.
+If a person believes the abuser or person in authority has the power to take their life, either directly or indirectly, by withholding basic needs, then the instinct to survive will allow abuse to continue.
 This is most obvious with child abuse because the child is dependent on the parent and needs them to provide their basic needs.
-The loss of approval may mean the loss of provision and the child knows this instinctively.
-This fear is real also with other perceived needs such as a pay check which will purchase their food and shelter needed to survive.
-It is less obvious but still present with spiritual abuse because a person may fear that the priest, or minister has an “in” with God and it may impact their eternal destination or God’s favour on earth.
-Without it, life may be miserable or end.
+The loss of approval may mean the loss of provision, and the child knows this instinctively.
+This fear is also real with other perceived needs, such as a paycheck, which will purchase their food and shelter needed to survive.
+It is less obvious but still present with spiritual abuse because a person may fear that the priest or minister has an “in” with God, and it may impact their eternal destination or God’s favour on earth.
+Without it, life may be miserable or come to an end.

-The element of powerlessness – Simply put abuse strips the victim of the right or power to choose.
+The element of powerlessness – Simply put, abuse strips the victim of the right or power to choose.
 All human beings have been given by God the freedom to make personal choices – whether children, women, employees or congregants.
-When a person feels “trapped” – forced in some way, even logically or physically coorced against their better judgment or “heart” – then that may constitute abuse.
+When a person feels “trapped” – forced in some way, even logically or physically coerced against their better judgment or “heart” – then that may constitute abuse.

 The element of surprise.
-In a healthy environment expectations are clear.
-For example, in a home environment rules or expectations are clearly given in advance of any punishment or consequence.
-The child then is aware of what they should or should not do and what will happen if they don’t obey.
-In a work environment, employees are informed about the expectations of what a job requires including how the job will be evaluated and what will happen if the requirements are not met.
-In a church environment, the congregants are aware of what behaviors are expected to maintain a position, volunteer or paid, and how behavior is evaluated.
+In a healthy environment, expectations are clear.
+For example, in a home environment, rules or expectations are clearly given in advance of any punishment or consequence.
+The child is then aware of what they should or should not do and what will happen if they don’t obey.
+In a work environment, employees are informed about the expectations of what a job requires, including how the job will be evaluated and what will happen if the requirements are not met.
+In a church environment, congregants are aware of the behaviours expected to maintain a position, whether paid or volunteer, and how their behaviour is evaluated.
 But none of that is true in an abusive environment.

-In an abusive environment nothing is predictable – communication is poor and people are caught off guard and surprised.
+In an abusive environment, nothing is predictable – communication is poor, and people are caught off guard and surprised.
 (For some abusers, the element of surprise is used strategically to set the victim off keel.)
-There are typically mixed messages – be relaxed, speak up if you have a complaint, my door is always open, take some risks, don’t worry, Mommy loves you – but then when one is relaxed and unsuspecting, all hell breaks lose.
+There are typically mixed messages – be relaxed, speak up if you have a complaint, my door is always open, take some risks, don’t worry, Mommy loves you – but then, when one is relaxed and unsuspecting, all hell breaks loose.

-All abusers blame their victims for not knowing what is expected, or not knowing how to behave.
-AND the victim is blamed for their reaction to the surprise, (anger, frustration, tears).
+All abusers blame their victims for not knowing what is expected or how to behave.
+AND the victim is blamed for their reaction to the surprise (anger, frustration, tears).

-The element of unreasonableness – In a healthy environment the expectations are reasonable.
-Age, experience, training or giftedness, personality, or other elements are considered when a problem arises.
-For example, a minister may expect more from a deacon who has served the church for twenty years, then a new attender who has not grown up in the church.
-Or, a parent may expect more of a sixteen year old in terms of table manners than a three year old who is just learning where to set his glass of milk in the proper place or what chewing with your mouth full actually means.
+The element of unreasonableness – In a healthy environment, the expectations are reasonable.
+Age, experience, training, giftedness, personality, or other factors are considered when a problem arises.
+For example, a minister may expect more from a deacon who has served the church for twenty years than a new attender who has not grown up in the church.
+Or, a parent may expect more of a sixteen-year-old in terms of table manners than a three-year-old who is just learning where to set his glass of milk in the proper place or what chewing with your mouth full means.

-Imagine a young child playing with lego on the living room floor.
-The door opens and mom walks in, groceries in hand, and steps on a lego block hurting her foot momentarily.
-She throws her groceries down, screams, grabs the lego block, heaves it across the room and goes into a tirade at the young child.
-The child is completely shocked and surprised by the flying block, grocery bags tipped over the floor and mom’s angry, raging voice and starts to cry.
-After ranting and raving the mom screams at the child to quick crying because “what have you got to cry about anyway”, pick up all the lego!
+Imagine a young child playing with LEGO on the living room floor.
+The door opens, and Mom walks in, groceries in hand, and steps on a LEGO block, hurting her foot momentarily.
+She throws her groceries down, screams, grabs the Lego block, and heaves it across the room, then goes into a tirade at the young child.
+The child is shocked by the flying block, the grocery bags tipped over on the floor, and Mom’s angry, raging voice, and starts to cry.
+After ranting and raving, the mom screams at the child to stop crying because “what have you got to cry about anyway?”, pick up all the Lego!
 The child is sent to their room without supper.
 Notice the abusive elements:

-3. unreasonable – the mother’s anger was over the top and her voice created fear and a feeling of danger.
-Also, expecting a young child to know the full consequences of how lego blocks can hurt feet was unreasonable to the child’s age.
+3. Unreasonable – the mother’s anger was excessive, and her voice evoked fear and a sense of danger.
+Additionally, expecting a young child to understand the full consequences of how Lego blocks can hurt feet was unreasonable for their age.

 The element of vigilance – Another indicator of an abusive environment is the victim develops feelings of vigilance or watchfulness.
 When things are threatening and unpredictable, everyone uses caution.
-The abuser becomes central – everyone is very aware of the abuser – where they are, what they are doing and what they might say or do.
+The abuser becomes central – everyone is very aware of the abuser, where they are, what they are doing and what they might say or do.
 They know when they are “in house” and when they are away.
-Victims typically develop a stronger awareness for the feelings and needs of the abuser than their own feeling or needs.
-They begin to adjust their behavior around the abuser and make choices based on the abuser’s wishes or needs rather than responding to their own heart or needs.
-The long term affect is that the victim becomes out of touch with themselves and functions as a true people pleaser – more aware of the needs of others than their own.
+Victims typically develop a stronger awareness of the feelings and needs of the abuser than of their feelings or needs.
+They begin to adjust their behaviour around the abuser and make choices based on the abuser’s wishes or needs rather than responding to their own heart or needs.
+The long-term effect is that the victim becomes out of touch with themselves and functions as a true people pleaser – more aware of the needs of others than their own.

-The element of anger – In an abusive environment there is a strong element of anger.
-Anger can be expressed by the strength of the emotion (such as violent reactions, loud yelling, swearing, ranting, or destroying personal items), or it can be very manipulative or covert (such as public comments intended to humiliate, removal of personal items of value, isolating people from the ones they love, refusing to speak for long periods of time).
+The element of anger – In an abusive environment, there is a strong element of rage.
+Anger can be expressed by the strength of the emotion (such as violent reactions, loud yelling, swearing, ranting, or destroying personal items), or it can be very manipulative or covert (such as public comments intended to humiliate, removal of individual items of value, isolating people from the ones they love, refusing to speak for long periods).

-But anger exists in the victim as well – it is typically buried and boiling.
-Anger is a God-given emotion that sounds the alarm when there is injustice and unfairness.
-Victims usually feel angry and should because both those elements exist.
-However, because the abuser’s anger is out of control they seldom allow themselves the freedom to feel their own anger.
-They don’t want to become mean or abusive themselves so they deny their own feelings.
-(A few victims will “act out” in rebellion but typically not in front of the abuser or not until they are convinced of their own ability to survive.)
+However, anger also exists in the victim – it is typically buried and simmering.
+Anger is a God-given emotion that serves as a warning when injustice and unfairness prevail.
+Victims usually feel angry when treated unfairly or unjustly.
+However, because the abuser’s anger is out of control, they seldom allow themselves the freedom to feel their anger.
+They don’t want to become mean or abusive themselves, so they deny their feelings.
+(A few victims will “act out” in rebellion, but typically not in front of the abuser or not until they are convinced of their ability to survive.)
 Because victims do not allow anger to be expressed, it is frequently turned inward and becomes sadness, depression and feelings of emptiness and hopelessness.

 Overcoming Abuse

-Reclaiming ourselves – At the core of our being we know that we must be what God created us to be – we must express ourselves and our own heart and we must walk in the freedom of personal choice.
-Intuitively we know we are all equal which means we have a voice, an opinion, and the need to express it.
-But conditioning has a huge impact on us.
+Reclaiming ourselves – At the core of our being, we know that we must be what God created us to be – we must express ourselves and our own heart, and we must walk in the freedom of personal choice.
+Intuitively, we know we are all equal, which means we have a voice, an opinion, and the need to express it.
+But conditioning has a significant impact on us.
 It takes determined effort to break that conditioning.

-First we must discover our own sense of equality.
+First, we must discover our sense of equality.

-• We may be younger (as in children) but we still feel, need, want things and have the right to express them.
+• We may be young (in the sense of being children), but we still feel, need, and want things, and we have the right to express them.
 While we may not be equal in size or strength, we are all equal in our rights and abilities to choose.

-• We may not be in a position of responsibility (as in employees) but we can have different views, different ways of doing things and need to embrace the freedom of equality in holding on to the right to express those different views and ways of doing things.
+• We may not be in a position of responsibility (as employees), but we can have different views and different ways of doing things, and we need to embrace the freedom of equality by holding on to the right to express those different views and ways of doing things.

-• We may not be spiritually as mature as another person but we need the freedom to express ourselves at the maturity level we are at today without being condemned or judged or shamed.
-We fundamentally know God is not an abuser because he never over-rides or manipulates our personal choice.
+• We may not be as spiritually mature as another person, but we need the freedom to express ourselves at the maturity level we are at today without being condemned, judged, or shamed.
+We fundamentally know God is not an abuser because he never overrides or manipulates our personal choice.

-Reclaiming our compassion – Victims are typically nice people – they are people who show compassion and empathy and by doing so excuse the abuser and tolerate their behavior.
-But unfortunately we do not extend the same depth of compassion toward ourselves.
-We must in equal measure put value on ourselves and our own needs and feelings before we can, in a balanced way, value others.
+Reclaiming our compassion – Victims are typically nice people – they are people who show compassion and empathy, and by doing so, excuse the abuser and tolerate their behaviour.
+But unfortunately, we do not extend the same depth of compassion toward ourselves.
+We must, in equal measure, put value on ourselves and our own needs and feelings before we can, in a balanced way, value others.

 Reclaiming our equality – The great commandment is to love others AS we love ourselves.
 This constitutes a balance beam.
-To love oneself equalling to loving others is not selfish but simply doing what God commanded.
-We must not be self-less but have self-respect.
-Respect includes an appreciation for differences – allowing ourselves to have a different opinion, different needs, wants and feelings.
-I do not truly respect myself or others if I always conform to them or them to me.
+To love oneself is equivalent to loving others, and it is not selfish, but simply doing what God commanded.
+We must not be selfless but have self-respect.
+Respect includes an appreciation for differences, allowing us to have different opinions, needs, wants, and feelings.
+I do not truly respect myself or others if I always conform to them or they to me.

-Our DNA testifies to the truth that we are all different and God places value on those differences.
-Anytime we surrender self-respect to serve others we fail to love others as we love ourselves.
-We are told of Jesus – ‘who, being in the form of God, did not consider it robbery to be equal with God’ (Philippians 2:6-8) Notice that Jesus established his equality before he surrendered his servanthood.
+Our DNA testifies to the truth that we are all different, and God places value on those differences.
+Anytime we surrender self-respect to serve others, we fail to love others as we love ourselves.
+We are told of Jesus – ‘who, being in the form of God, did not consider it robbery to be equal with God’ (Philippians 2:6-8).
+Notice that Jesus established his equality before he surrendered his servanthood.
 He was equal to God.
-When we fail to see our equality with each other, we are not truly servants but slaves.
+When we fail to recognize our equality with one another, we are not truly servants but slaves.

 Even in a child/parent relationship, the child should feel safe enough to be themselves and choose for themselves what they will do.
-Yes, they may make a poor choice and as a result have privileges removed or face some negative consequences, but never should those consequence result in so much fear they fear for their safety, fear for their life or fear the loss of relationships they need for survival.
+Yes, they may make a poor choice and, as a result, have privileges removed or face some negative consequences.
+Still, those consequences should never be so severe that they fear for their safety, fear for their life, or fear the loss of relationships they need for survival.

 Can abusers change?

-Typically, although they appear powerful, abusers reveal their own insecurities and feelings of inequality.
-If I am truly of equal worth or value I have no need to grasp it.
-Jesus knew he was equal to God but he didn’t cling to it.
+Typically, although they appear powerful, abusers reveal their insecurities and feelings of inequality.
+If I am truly of equal worth or value, I do not need to grasp it.
+Jesus knew he was equal to God, but he didn’t cling to it.
 He had nothing to prove.
 In the same way, abusers need a revelation and recognition of their true worth and value so they no longer need to grasp control and power to prove it.

 Do victims change?